 Our post about London street photography location is not just devoted to Graffiti art, it is a proper way to find the best places where take amazing shots.
 If you are looking for more charming prettiest streets in London, we will give you a proper itinerary as well.

 London is one of the best city where you can take some amazing pictures.
 There are planty locations where you can find the best spot.

-Shoreditch, for example, is one of the best London street photography locations as it is surranded by the best street art, graffiti and vintage fashion shops and markets.
+Shoreditch, for example, is one of the best London street photography locations.
+It is surranded by the best street art, graffiti and vintage markets and fashion shops.